cert-manager/signer-venafi/docs/demos/kubeadm-bootstrap/README.md

 ### Configure Kind to Mount the Pre-generated Certificates and KUBECONFIG files

 We are almost ready to start the Kind cluster, but first we need to create a Kind configuration file.
-This configuration will cause Kind to mount our pre-generated certificates and KUBECONFIG files into the Kind control-plane Docker container at the default Kubernetes directory paths:
+This configuration will cause Kind to mount our pre-generated certificates and KUBECONFIG files into the Kind control-plane Docker container at the default Kubernetes directory paths.
+Create a file called `kind.conf.yaml` with the following content:

 ```
 kind: Cluster